asyncapi/website/markdown/blog/2024-marketing-report.md

 - **Highlight Impact:** Share stories, case studies, and successes from across the community to inspire and inform potential contributors, users, and partners.

 - **Drive Growth:** Attract new users, contributors, and partners through partnerships, events, and online activities that underscore AsyncAPI’s value in the tech landscape.
 By aligning our goals with AsyncAPI’s mission, the Marketing WG seeks to empower both seasoned and new members to engage deeply with the initiative.

-Here’s a summary of what we’ve accomplished this year and our priorities moving forward.
+Below is a summary of what we’ve accomplished this year and our priorities moving forward.

 ## Accomplishments and Milestones
 For the last six months, we’ve focused on laying the groundwork for long-term growth and engagement.
 Our marketing initiatives have been designed to elevate AsyncAPI’s visibility, simplify our communication strategy, and ensure we’re prepared to grow alongside our community.
 Here’s a summary of what we’ve done so far: